armakang/Effects-of-Skip-Connections-in-CNN-based-Architectures-for-Speech-Enhance-ment/README.md

                         wiener: using wiener filtering enhanced speech

 #speech spectrum.pdf
   In this file, we plot spectrumgram of one example audio, under seen noise condition with -6dB SNR.
-As we can clear see form pictures,
+From those pictures, we can clearly see that wiener filtering can slightly attenuate noise, but it's distortion is serious as the same time.
+The three CNN structures proposed  in this work can perfectly recover clean speech.